-This appliance MUST be installed and commissioned by a HETAS registered installer in England and Wales and a fully qualified Heating Engineer in Scotland and Ireland.
+This appliance MUST be installed and commissioned by a HETAS registered installer or competent engineer registered with a government recognised competent person scheme.
+Or a fully qualified Heating Engineer in Scotland and Ireland.

 Handling

 Adequate facilities must be available for loading, unloading and site handling.